FrankQuintero/FrankQuintero/README.md

 Hi there 👋

-I am a Software Engineering student at **San José State University**,
+I'm Frank, a Software Engineering student at **San José State University**

 I have a strong foundation in object-oriented programming, data structures, and algorithms.
 I have experience building and deploying web projects, including a personal portfolio website.